How to Buy Bonds: A Guide for Beginners

 • Conduit bonds are issued on behalf of private entities like hospitals.

-US Treasuries
+US Treasurys

 The Department of the Treasury issues U.S. Treasury bonds for the federal government.
-Investors typically consider Treasuries one of the safest investments, since they have the full faith and credit of the U.S. government backing them.
+Investors typically consider Treasurys one of the safest investments, since they have the full faith and credit of the U.S. government backing them.

 • Treasury bills are short-term debt obligations that mature within one year or less.
+They are sold to investors for less than their face value but they pay their full value at maturity.

-• Treasury notes are longer-term debt securities that mature within 10 years.
+• Treasury notes are longer-term debt securities that mature within 2, 3, 5, 7, or 10 years and pay interest every six months.

 • Treasury Inflation-Protected Securities, or TIPS, are notes or bonds that adjust payments to match inflation.
-Investors can buy tips with maturities of five, 10 and 30 years, and they pay interest every six months.
+Investors can buy TIPS with maturities of five, 10 and 30 years, and they pay interest every six months.

 Recommended: How to Buy Treasury Bills, Bonds, and Notes